preactjs/preact/README.md

 import { h, Component, render } from 'preact';

 // Enable debug mode.
 You can reduce the size of your app by only including this
-// module in development builds. eg. In Webpack, wrap this with an `if (module.hot) {...}`
-// check.
-if (process.env.NODE_ENV !== 'production') {
+// module in development builds. if (process.env.NODE_ENV !== 'production') {
 	require('preact/debug');
 }